Aisultan Nazarbayev: Personal life

-On 23 January 2020, Aisultan made a public statement on his Facebook page, claiming that his grandfather Nazarbayev was allegedly his dad and that his life was threatened.
+On 23 January 2020, Aisultan made a public statement on his Facebook page, claiming that his grandfather Nazarbayev was allegedly his father and that his life was threatened.
 He also stated that from 8 July 2019, he had not been able to use any of his social media accounts, because he was kept in custody and that the accounts were under control by his mother Dariga Nazarbayeva and the ex-chairman of the NSC Alnur Mussayev.
-In response to those claims, Mussayev on his Facebook page published a document from 2013 that showed the DNA of Aisultan and his father Rakhat Aliyev coinciding to within 99.999784244% accuracy.
-However, the record itself was not certified by any seal or signature.

-Moreover, later right after the death of Aisultan, Mussayev in his interview to «Exclusive Kazakhstan» admitted that he had published a fake DNA test results and that Aliyev is indeed not his biological father, however not specifying exactly who the father is.
+In response to those claims, Mussayev on his Facebook page published an unsubstantiated document from 2013 indicating a DNA match of over 99% between Aisultan and his father Rakhat Aliyev.
+However, following the death of Aisultan, Mussayev admitted to falsifying DNA records in his interview to Exclusive Kazakhstan and that Aliyev was indeed not the biological father, yet failed to name the true paternal identity.